Burj Khalifi and Dubai Mall

 Burj Khalifa and Dubai Mall

 We decided we could not leave Dubai without exploring the area around the Burj Khalifa.
-At 822 meters it is indeed the tallest tower in the world.
+At 822 meters, it is indeed the tallest tower in the world.
 We took the metro to the Burj Khalifa and the Dubai Mall stop.

 We had grossly underestimated the size of the Dubai Mall.
-It quickly became apparent that in a few metro stops we had traveled from the markets of the last century to the markets of this century.
+It quickly became apparent that in a few metro stops, we had traveled from the markets of the last century to the markets of this century.

 Construction near Burj Khalifa and Dubai Mall

 Seven rolling walkways from the metro led us straight to the mall.
 The size of the construction here makes you scratch your head in amazement.
-The trip on the rolling walkways lasted a full 15 minutes before arriving at the 1200 store Dubai Mall.
+The trip on the rolling walkways lasted 15 minutes before arriving at the 1200 store Dubai Mall.

 Shopping at The Dubai Mall